chris10davies/MSDS692-Data-Science-Practicum/README.md

 ## EDA (EXPLORATORY DATA ANALYSIS)

 ##### Employee Status
 First, I made a bar plot to see the proportion of reviews from current vs. former employees.
 Tesla had slightly more reviews from current employees while Google had more from former employees.

 ![alt text](images/bar_emp_status.png "emp_status")

 ##### Ratings
-Nex, I took a look at the company review ratings.
+Next, I took a look at the company review ratings.
 The majority of Google's reviews are rated 5 or 4 with very few 2's and 1's.
 Tesla also had many 5's and 4's along with a decent amount of lower ratings.
 This lines up with Google's mean rating of 4.2 compared to Tesla's mean rating of 3.6.

 Google             |  Tesla
 :-------------------------:|:-------------------------:
 ![alt text](images/rating_google.png "rating_google")  |  ![alt text](images/rating_tesla.png "rating_tesla")

 ##### Clean Text
+At first, the title and review data were combined and cleaned for text analysis.
+Af

-The title and review text was combined to be cleaned for text analysis.
-The text was tokenized, lemmatized, lowercased, and punctuation and numbers were removed.
+cleaned for text analysis.
+The text was tokenized, lemmatized, lowercased, and punctuation, numbers, and stop words were removed.
 Count vectorizer was used to get the top 10 2,3, and 4 grams for each company.

 Use lists and word clouds